Li Shifeng: 2024

-2025
+2025–2026

-Li started off the 2025 season at the 2025 Malaysia Open.
-He reached the semi-finals before subsequently being beaten by the eventual champion Shi Yuqi in three sets.
+Li started off the 2025 season at the Malaysia Open.
+He reached the semi-finals before subsequently being beaten by the eventual champion Shi Yuqi in three games.
 Li then suffered a first round defeat to Malaysia's Leong Jun Hao marking his first ever loss to Leong.
-Li subsequently suffered a quarter finals exit to Taiwan's Wang Tzu-Wei at the 2025 Indonesia Masters.
+Li subsequently suffered a quarter-finals exit to Taiwan's Wang Tzu-wei at the Indonesia Masters.

 After taking a 2-month break, he entered the 2025 edition of the All England Open.
-Competing as the 2023 former champion he reached the semi finals, having beaten his youth rival Lakshya Sen in two sets, however he lost to his compatriot Shi Yuqi once again in three sets.
-Li lost in the semi finals at the 2025 Swiss Open to Christo Popov in two straight sets.
-Li won a bronze medal at the 2025 Asian Championships, losing to the finalist Lu Guangzu, marking his second medal at the Asia Championships.
+Competing as the 2023 former champion he reached the semi finals, having beaten his youth rival Lakshya Sen in two games, however he lost to his compatriot Shi Yuqi once again in three games.
+Li lost in the semi-finals at the Swiss Open to Christo Popov in two straight games. he then won a bronze medal at the Asian Championships, losing in the semi-finals to Lu Guangzu, marking his second medal at the Asia Championships.

-Li was the second men's singles pick for the Chinese badminton team, playing 1 match and defeating Thailand's Kantaphon Wangchaoren in three sets during the group stages.
+Li won the Malaysia Masters, defeating all of his opponents in two games, and dominating India's Srikanth Kidambi with scores of 21-11 and 21–9, marking his first title of the season, and subsequently becoming the first Chinese men's singles player to win a title in the Malaysia Masters since its inception in 2009.

-Li won the 2025 Malaysia Masters, defeating all of his opponents in two sets, and dominating India's Srikanth Kidambi with scores of 21-11 and 21–9, marking his first title of the season, and subsequently becoming the first Chinese men's singles player to win a title in the Malaysia masters since its inception in 2009.
+Li claimed his second title of the year at the 2025 Hong Kong Open, comfortably defeating Lakshya Sen in two straight games of 21-15 and 21-12.

-Li claimed his second title of the year at the 2025 Hong Kong Open, comfortably defeating Lakshya Sen in two straight sets of 21-15 and 21-12.
+In 2026, Li helps the Chinese team to win the 2026 Thomas Cup.
+He then won his first title of the year by retain the Malaysia Masters title.